LivingSkySchoolDivision/LSSDDataExportScripts/Readme.md

 We use these scripts to create export files of our student and staff data, in order to integrate our systems with other third-party systems.

+These scripts are not designed to be a drop in solution for data syncing, but we hope that they might be a good starting point for others.

 These scripts only create the export/integration files.
 We use seperate scripts to ship the integration files to their respective third party systems.